msrd0/gotham_restful/README.md

 ## Arguments

-Some methods require arguments.
+Some endpoints require arguments.
 Those should be
- * **id** Should be a deserializable json-primitive like `i64` or `String`.
+ * **id** Should be a deserializable json-primitive like [`i64`] or [`String`].
  * **body** Should be any deserializable object, or any type implementing [`RequestBody`].
  * **query** Should be any deserializable object whose variables are json-primitives.
 It will however not be parsed from json, but from HTTP GET parameters like in `search?id=1`.
-The type needs to implement [`QueryStringExtractor`].
+The type needs to implement [`QueryStringExtractor`](gotham::extractor::QueryStringExtractor).

-Additionally, non-async handlers may take a reference to gotham's [`State`].
-If you need to have an async handler (that is, the function that the method macro is invoked on is declared as `async fn`), consider returning the boxed future instead.
-Since [`State`] does not implement `Sync` there is unfortunately no more convenient way.
+Additionally, all handlers may take a reference to gotham's [`State`].
+Please note that for async handlers, it needs to be a mutable reference until rustc's lifetime checks across await bounds improve.

 ## Uploads and Downloads